tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 The opening of data has advanced and is now a well-documented process.
 There is data on how people publish and consume open data, which means you can set up data-backed benchmarks and projections and make data-driven decisions about your strategy for opening data.

 How is this possible?
-Datasets are complicated, but we can extract simple properties from the datasets, like the number of missing values and the number of columns.
+Datasets are complicated, but we can extract simple properties from the datasets, like the number of records, the number of missing values, and the date of the oldest record.

 ![Extracting simple properties from datasets](dataset-features.jpg)